STATEAlaska

 Potential recipients include low-income children, pregnant women, families, and the elderly, blind, and permanently disabled.

-Medicaid expansion provides coverage to adults without dependent children between ages 19 and 64 who have income that are less than 138% of the Alaska’s poverty level.
+Medicaid expansion provides coverage to adults without dependent children between ages 19 and 64 who have income that are less than 138% of the Alaska’s poverty level or about $44,533 or less for a family of three.

 Aged, blind or disabled individuals who qualify for Alaska’s Adult Public Assistance (APA) also qualify for Medicaid.